Skip to content

 Process Stages

-2. Element Validation
+2. Element Validation (optional — element_validation_strict)

-Verifies compositions contain only valid periodic elements (for full strategy only).
+Verifies compositions contain only valid periodic elements.

-3. Unicode Conversion
+6. Unicode Conversion (always runs)

 Converts subscript Unicode characters to regular digits for standardization.

-4. Arithmetic Resolution
+7. Arithmetic Resolution (always runs)

 Evaluates mathematical expressions and fractional compositions.

-Expands coefficient patterns in chemical formulas including:
+Expands coefficient patterns in chemical formulas, including:

 • Leading coefficients: Multiplies all elements inside parentheses by leading coefficient